OpenEnergyPlatform/oeplatform/README.md

 ## Setup the OEO-viewer

-The oeo-viewer is a visualization tool for our OEO ontology.
-It is under development in a separate repository.
-Please refer to https://github.com/OpenEnergyPlatform/oeo-viewer and follow the steps to integrate the oeo-viewer into the OEP.
+The oeo-viewer is a visualization tool for our OEO ontology and it is under development.
+You should be able to see the viewer at http://localhost:8000/viewer/oeo/ in your local machine.
+If you are interested in contributing to the development process of the oeo-viewer, you can find the code in `/oeo_viewer/client/src`.
+After making your contributions, follow the steps below to update the oeo-viewer:

+    cd oep-website/oeo_viewer/client
+    npm install
+    npm run build